sara-nl/htdpdocs/source/Pages/getting-started/access.rst

 To use this method you will need first to configure your SSH public key on a portal provided by SURFsara.
-Then you can connect and authenticate to the HT-platform with your SSH keys without supplying your username or password at each visit.
+Then you can connect and authenticate to the Spider with your SSH keys without supplying your username or password at each visit.

 ..
 Add a reference to pages that explain SSH key encryption